Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Introduction

-By analyzing the stochastic process in detail, we demonstrate that ergodicity is restored solely through the inclusion of critical fluctuations, so that the putative transition is replaced by a smooth crossover.
-Importantly, no new relaxation processes are necessary to destroy the transition.
-Beyond this qualitative result, we demonstrate that the effective stochastic process asymptotically reproduces the stochastic beta-relaxation theory (SBR) \cite{rizzo2014long, rizzo2016dynamical}.
+Our main result is that the mean-field dynamical transition is destabilized by critical fluctuations solely, in all physical dimensions.
+No new relaxation processes are necessary to destroy the transition.
+Beyond this qualitative result, we demonstrate that our analysis leads to an equation identical to SBR.
 Our results therefore provide, for the first time, a fully microscopic and dynamical derivation of this effective theory for a system of interacting particles.
 Crucially, our treatment yields a complete microscopic characterization of all coupling constants of SBR, which can be computed directly from the liquid's static structure factor alone.

 The rest of the paper is structured as follows.
+In Sec.~\ref{sec:angle_of_attack}, we recall the general theoretical description of dynamic heterogeneities and outline the general strategy of our calculation.
 In Sec.~\ref{sec:diagrammatic_rules} we briefly review the diagrammatic kinetic theory of mode–coupling, which provides the microscopic foundation for our analysis.
-Sec.~\ref{sec:brief_mean_field_scenario} summarizes the mean-field transition scenario, from the behavior of the order parameter to the critical dynamical susceptibilities.
+Section~\ref{sec:brief_mean_field_scenario} summarizes the mean-field transition scenario, from the behavior of the order parameter to the critical dynamical susceptibilities.
 In Sec.~\ref{sec:leading_divergences_diagrammatic} we identify and study the leading divergent contributions that arise in the diagrammatic expansion near criticality.
 This allows us to compute the upper critical dimension.
 Sec.~\ref{sec:mapping_stochastic_process} introduces the effective stochastic process that resums these divergences.
 In Sec.~\ref{sec:asymptotic_dynamics_beyond_mean-field} we analyze the asymptotic dynamics beyond mean-field, and demonstrate that we are able to recover SBR.
 We continue with a brief discussion of the theory and its properties in Sec.~\ref{sec:properties_SBR}.
-We conclude in Sec.~\ref{sec:conclusions} with a discussion of the implications and future perspectives.
+We conclude in Sec.~\ref{sec:conclusions} with a discussion of the implications of these results and future perspectives.
 This manuscript is also accompanied by an extended set of appendices which provide detailed derivations of the key expressions obtained in this work.